Curriculum Vision and Intent

 What will I Study?

 All students entering the Sixth Form are required to attend Beliefs and Values lessons.
-These form a central part of the Christian ethos of the school and provide the students with an understanding of different religious and non-religious perspectives and the reasons behind these views.
-Lessons are fortnightly in which students are encouraged to discuss and debate topics relevant to religion and morality, often based on current affairs.
+These form a central part of the Christian ethos of the school and provide students with an understanding of different religious and non-religious perspectives and the reasons behind these views.
+Lessons are fortnightly and students are encouraged to discuss and debate topics relevant to religion and morality, often based on current affairs.
 Tasks include class discussions, use of media, group work, research and presentations, all of which aim to examine and celebrate the religious and ethnic diversity of the school, and the local global communities to which we belong.

 At the end of Year 13 students vote for topics they think would be valuable and relevant for the following cohort to explore, in the past this has included topics such as: global citizenship; homelessness; inter-faith dialogue and LGBTQ+.

 Beliefs and Values will not be formally assessed; however, students will be able to achieve a school-based qualification for passing the course.
 Students will be provided with reading to complete for each session, and they will reflect on the discussions they have taken part in.
 Higher awards are available for those who have completed additional reading or who make outstanding contributions to sessions.
 Awards can be referenced on UCAS applications to demonstrate that a student has an in-depth understanding of different communities, and that they have developed a range of relevant skills.

 KS5 Religious Education Entitlement